 Clinical Medical Assistant Medical Office Assistant Registered Nurse Certified Nursing Assistant Dental Assistant Physical Therapy Assistant Surgery Technician Peninsula College program?
-Yes Yes Yes Yes No No No Average WA income \$41,340 \$42,680 \$82,670 \$32,130 \$43,680 \$58,210 \$58,320 Required testing for Washington credential or registration Must pass one of five exams for certification Optional exam (no license or registration required to work) Must pass exam for licensure Must pass exam for certification Optional exam (not required for state registration) Must pass exam for licensure Exam required to graduate accredited program; exam not required for state registration Educational requirements Graduation from post- secondary training program Graduation from post- secondary training program usually required by employer Graduation from accredited program Completion of course approved by state Graduation from post- secondary training program usually required by employer Graduation from accredited program Graduation from post- secondary training program usually required by employer Approximate length of program of study One quarter of prerequisites, six quarters for AAS degree One quarter for preregs, six quarters for AAS degree One to two years of prereqs, two years for AAS degree Minimum 75 hours of training.
-On-the-job training programs available Five quarters for AAS degree One year of prereqs plus two years for AAS degree Four to eight quarters of prereqs, four to six quarters for certificate or AAS degree Job setting Predominantly outpatient care Inpatient and outpatient care Mostly inpatient care.
-Some long-term and outpatient Inpatient care, long term care facilities Outpatient dentists' offices Physical therapists' offices, hospitals, and rehab centers Hospitals, physicians' offices, outpatient care, surgery centers, dentists' offices Shift hours Predominantly days; some positions require weekends Predominantly days; some positions require weekends Variable, all shifts Variable, all shifts Typically days; potentially evenings or weekends Typically days; potentially evenings or weekends Variable, all shifts
+Yes Yes Yes Yes No No No Average WA income \$45,700 \$47,4406 \$91,310 \$36,310 \$46,390 \$61,850 \$60,450 Required testing for Washington credential or registration Must pass one of five exams for certification Optional exam (no license or registration required to work) Must pass the exam for licensure Must pass the exam for certification Optional exam (not required for state registration) Must pass the exam for licensure The exam is required to graduate from an accredited program; exam not required for state registration Educational requirements Graduation from a post-secondary training program Graduation from a post-secondary training program usually required by the employer Graduation from an accredited program Completion of a course approved by the state Graduation from a post- secondary training program is usually required by the employer Graduation from an accredited program Graduation from a post- secondary training program is usually required by the employer Approximate length of the program of study One quarter of prerequisites, six quarters for an AAS degree One quarter for prerequisites, six quarters for an AAS degree One to two years of prerequisites, two years for an AAS degree Minimum 75 hours of training.
+On- the-job training programs available Five quarters for an AAS degree One year of prerequisites plus two years for an AAS degree Four to eight quarters of prerequisites, four to six quarters for a certificate or AAS degree Job setting Predominantly outpatient care Inpatient and outpatient care Mostly inpatient care.
+Some long- term and outpatient Inpatient care, long term care facilities Outpatient dentists' offices Physical therapists' offices, hospitals, and rehab centers Hospitals, physicians' offices, outpatient care, surgery centers, dentists' offices Shift hours Predominantly days: some positions require weekends Predominantly days: some positions require weekends Variable, all shifts Variable, all shifts Typically, days; potentially evenings or weekends Typically, days; potentially evenings or weekends Variable, all shifts

-^{} Bureau of Labor Statistics data from May 2018 Average WA income for medical secretaries.
-Income does not necessarily reflect local conditions for Medical Office Assistants.
-For example, medical assistants-certified generally have higher wages than medical office assistants in Clallam County.
+6 Average WA income for medical secretaries.
+Income does not necessarily reflect local conditions as for medical office assistants.
+Assistants, for example, Medical Assistants-generally have higher wages than medical office assistants in Clallam County.